ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ### What's a Timeline?

-A timeline is a linear visualization that shows when events happened or will happen in chronological order.
+A timeline is a linear visualization that shows events in chronological order.

 ![Timeline example](/img/comparisons/how-to-create-timeline/timeline-example.png)

 Timelines focus on dates and milestones, making them ideal for:

-- Historical events such as company founding, product launches, industry evolution.
+- Historical events such as company founding, product launches, and industry evolution.
 - Project milestones like major deadlines and deliverables.
-- Event planning like conference agendas.
+- Event planning, like conference agendas.

 A timeline answers the question: **What happened when?**